HMS Cherub (1806): Capture of Essex

 On 31 May Phoebe and Essex set sail for England, finally anchoring in Plymouth sound on 13 November.
 The Admiralty repaired Essex, taking her into service as HMS Essex.
 (Note: A first-class share of a portion of the prize money for Essex was worth £619 17s; a sixth-class share, that of an ordinary seaman, was worth £7 13s 6d.
 The second distribution occurred on 24 October 1815 for which the value of a first-class share was worth £299 2s 9d; a sixth-class share was worth £3 2s.)

-In mid-April Cherub was at Valparaiso taking on supplies.
+In mid-April Cherub was at Valparaíso taking on supplies.
 She was planning to sail to the Marquesas Islands in search of the whalers that Essex had captured.

 On 12 June, near the Sandwich Islands, Cherub recaptured (or Sir Andrew Hamond); five days later she captured Charon.
 Sir Andrew Hamond was a whaler that Porter had captured and left at Nuka Hiva, together with other captured whalers, including Greenwich and the former British letter-of-marque whaler, USS Seringapatam, the whole being under the command of Lieutenant John M. Gamble USMC.
 When Gamble made preparations to leave the island, many of his party mutinied.
 Gamble and seven men (four unfit for duty) escaped and sailed Sir Andrew Hammond 2500 miles before they had the misfortune to meet up with Cherub.
 (Note: A first-class share of the salvage money was worth £72 13s 5d; a sixth-class share, that of an ordinary seaman, was worth 16s 6d.
 Cherub shared the money with Phoebe by prior agreement.)